-Elizabeth Woodville: Edward IV’s controversial queen
+Elizabeth Woodville: Edward IV’s controversial queen consort

 Why did Elizabeth Woodville’s marriage to Edward IV appal so many people?